 Within EQIP and CSP, popular conservation practices for poultry farmers include those related to animal waste management, mortality, water management, stackhouses and energy.

-How to Apply for Cost-Share Programs:
+How to Apply for Cost-Share Programs for Poultry Production

 - Go to your local USDA service center to get an account number.
 NRCS’s sister agency, the Farm Service Agency, will set this up for you. *Required documents to bring: plat sheet and deed of land (or lease agreement)